What is Vagrant?

 How does Vagrant Work?

 Vagrant is very easy to use and can be useful for a wide variety of individuals.
-Vagrant lets developers separate dependencies from multiple devices and operating systems and customize code.
-Vagrant offers disposable environments for operations engineers and reliable workflows for the development and testing of their management scripts.
-Without needing to think about environmental configuration, Vagrant lets designers work on the front-end.
+It lets developers separate dependencies from multiple devices and operating systems and customize code.
+It offers disposable environments for operations engineers and reliable workflows for the development and testing of their management scripts.
+Without needing to think about environmental configuration, It lets designers work on the front-end.
 The uses of Vagrant, however, extend beyond these designations as it offers a convenient and effective way for anyone to build virtual worlds.

 - For Operator: Vagrant provides the operations engineer or DevOps engineer a disposable environment and reliable workflow to build and validate infrastructure maintenance scripts.
 Using local virtualization such as VirtualBox or VMware, operations engineers can easily test items such as shell scripts, Chef cookbooks, Puppet modules, and more.
 In the same workflow and setup, the engineer may also monitor these scripts on remote clouds, such as AWS or RackSpace.